German-Russian relations lauded at bilateral Petersburg Dialogue | DW | 18.07.2019

 The German Foreign Ministry said the discussions were centered on preservation of the nuclear agreement with Iran, the future of arms control and the situation in eastern Ukraine.
 Relations between Russia and Germany have been strained over Russia's annexation of Crimea in 2014 and the ongoing conflict in eastern Ukraine.

-The conflict and annexation have earned Moscow international condemnation, along with sanctions.
+The conflict and annexation have drawn international condemnation, along with sanctions against Russian companies and oligarchs.

 Maas said that although Germany and Russia have different positions on eastern Ukraine and the annexation of Crimea, the two countries need to "work together on the political level" to find solutions, adding that the "constructive participation" of Russia was necessary to solve international issues.